Annmixiu/MTANet/README.md

 Refer to the file: [mtanet.py](model/mtanet.py)

-The replication code for other comparison models has been uploaded and can be found in the folder: [others](model/control group model)
+The replication code for other comparison models has been uploaded and can be found in the folder: [others](model/control group model).

 ## Result